natebosch16/wrinklyninja.github.io/_posts/2015-04-23-paid-mods-the-end.md

 This isn't going to happen.
 How am I so sure?
 Because we have free modding utilities.

 Skyrim's modding utilities have always existed outside of Bethesda's copyright control.
-They could always have costed money, but they don't.
+They could always have cost money, but they don't.
 Not only that, but most of Skyrim's modding utilities, including all the most popular, are licensed so that *you* could sell them, even if you have nothing to do with them.
 That doesn't happen either: at most, we see an option to donate to their developer(s).

 I think this is down to the creators wanting others to see/use their work.
 When there's no monetisation, there's little point in sharing otherwise.
 The introduction of paid mods doesn't remove that desire, it just gets balanced against the desire to make money.